yakapiece/yakapiece/README.md

   <div class="text-section">
 <h2 align="left"> Revenue Cycle Management</h2>
 <p>Revenue Cycle Management (RCM) is the unfortunate counterweight to a payer-led financial system, where guidelines shift like the house rules in a high-stakes poker game—constantly evolving, even among similar insurance brands, and always introducing new barriers that stack the deck against providers seeking fair reimbursement.</p>
-<p>RCM is also the lifeblood for any provider group or health system.
-It's often fee-for-service, but in some cases, a payer and provider might negotiate shared outcomes and how to split the allotted insurance reimbursement.
-But only if the provider hits those target outcomes; otherwise, it's all-in on a bluff—the house (payer) rakes in the pot, leaving the provider with empty pockets.
-The industry even has its shady bookies lurking in the shadows, taking their cut of the winnings (aka: many RCM vendors) who still demand a percentage of the reimbursement, no matter the hand. </p>
+<p>RCM is also the lifeblood of any provider group or health system.
+It's often fee-for-service, but in some cases, a payer and provider might negotiate an agreement based on shared outcomes (Value-based care).
+RCM, along with the Quality Department, share in the responsibility of translating the continuity of care and achieving outcomes by utilizing registries that still function on fee-for-service technology stacks.</p>
+<p>Proceed carefully with RCM vendors who hype "end-to-end solutions" and structure agreements as a percent of revenue—it's like betting against a stacked deck.
+The best partners are focused on patient outcomes and financial success, and they'll go all-in on their services, putting skin in the game.</p>
 <p>While this landscape is primed for Agentic AI and all manner of automation, simply understanding your data and maximizing revenue can feel like drawing dead.
 Here are a few repos to help hack your claims:</p>
   </div>
   <div class="image-section" align="center">